 This category is also open to those who have entered the industry in the last two years (from 1 January 2020 onwards) and have made an outstanding contribution in that time.
 Entries submitted should contain clear examples of where the nominee has made a significant contribution to rail freight, the company and/or its customers.

 The winner of the Business of the Year award is selected by the judging panel from all entries received on the basis of the successful organisation’s all-round performance.

 If you have any questions about the awards categories or the criteria please contact Yvonne Mulder, Project Manager, at firstname.lastname@example.org or Tel: 07887 767 666.

-Those entrants who have been shortlisted for an award will be advised at least one month before the date of the awards dinner on Thursday 10 September 2020.
+Those entrants who have been shortlisted for an award, will be advised by the end of July 2022.

 The winners and runners-up in each award category will be given an engraved trophy.
 Winners’ names will be publicised by RFG in its own publications and in other recognised freight and rail industry media.

 If you wish to book a table at the awards dinner on Thursday 8 September and/or donate a prize to the raffle, please contact Phillippa O’Shea, Administration Manager, at Phillippa@susans86.sg-host.com